Reconfiguration of Connected Graph Partitions: Connectedness

 We can now consider the general case.
-Let $G$ be a connected graph and let $k\in \mathbb{N}$.
-We present an algorithm (Algorithm~\ref{algo:1conn}) that transforms a given contractible $k$-district map $\Pi$ into one in pseudo-canonical form (defined below), and then show that any two $k$-district maps in pseudo-canonical form can be transformed to each other.
-Consequently, any two contractible $k$-district maps can be transformed into each other, and $\Gamma_k'(G)$ is connected.
+Let $G$ be a connected graph with $n$ vertices and let $1\leq k\leq n$.
+We present an algorithm (Algorithm~\ref{algo:1conn}) that transforms a given \contractible\ $k$-district map $\Pi$ into one in pseudo-canonical form (defined below), and then show that any two $k$-district maps in pseudo-canonical form can be transformed to each other.
+Consequently, any two \contractible\ $k$-district maps can be transformed into each other, and $\Gamma_k'(G)$ is connected.

-We introduce some additional terminology.
+We introduce some additional terminology; see Figure~\ref{fig:pseudo-canonical}~(a).
 Let $T$ be a block tree of $G$.
-Fix an arbitrary leaf block $r\in B(G)$.
-We consider $T$ as a rooted tree, rooted at $r$.
-For a district map $\Pi$, we define a \textbf{leaf district} to be a district containing some non-root leaf block $w\in B(G)$, with the possible exception of the (unique) cut vertex of $G$ in $w$.
-Note that every leaf district $V_i$ corresponds to a unique leaf block (otherwise $\Pi$ would be incontractible by Lemma~\ref{lem:con1}), and we denote this block by $\leaf(V_i)$.
-A leaf block is contractible into any vertex in $\leaf(V_i)$, except for its cut vertex (cf.~Lemma~\ref{lem:con2}).
-Further note that a district may become a leaf district over the course of the algorithm.
+Fix an arbitrary leaf block $R\in B(G)$.
+We consider $T$ as an ordered tree, rooted at $R$, where the children of each node are ordered arbitrarily.
+For a district map $\Pi$, we define a \textbf{leaf district} to be a district that contains every vertex of some nonroot leaf block $W\in B(G)$, with the possible exception of its parent cut vertex $c\in C(G)$.
+Note that a leaf district could have vertices outside the leaf block.
+Moreover, every leaf district $V_i$ corresponds to a unique leaf block (otherwise $\Pi$ would be \incontractible\ by Lemma~\ref{lem:con1}), and we denote this block by $\leaf(V_i)$.
+A leaf district is \contractible\ into any vertex in $\leaf(V_i)$, except for $c$ (cf.~Lemma~\ref{lem:con2}).
+Further note that a district may become a leaf district over the course of the algorithm, while leaf districts remain leaf districts.

-For every block $w\in B(G)$, except for the root, we define a set $\down(w)$ as follows.
-Let $c\in C(G)$ be the parent of $w$ in $T$, let $V_i$ be the district that contains $c$, and let $\down(w)$ be the set of vertices in $V_i$ that lie in $w$ or its descendants.
-The set $\down(w)$ is an \textbf{elbow} if $\down(w)\neq \{c\}$, $V_i$ is a leaf district, and $\down(w)$ does not contain the block $\leaf(V_i)$.
+For every block $W\in B(G)$, except for the root, we define a set $\down(W)$ as follows.
+Let $c\in C(G)$ be the parent of $W$ in $T$, let $V_i$ be the district that contains $c$, and let $\down(W)$ be the set of vertices in $V_i$ that lie in $W$ or its descendants.
+The set $\down(W)$ is an \textbf{elbow} if $\down(W)\neq \{c\}$, $V_i$ is a leaf district, and $\down(W)$ does not contain the block $\leaf(V_i)$; see Figure~\ref{fig:elbow-eg}.
 An elbow is \textbf{maximal} if it is not contained in another elbow.
 A leaf district is \textbf{elbow-free} if it does not contain any elbows.